ClientOfficial/DonutsmpOptimizer/README.md

 - 3 more tweaks

 - 🧠 Notes
 Make sure you're using Minecraft 1.21.X
+Also, this works better on Feather Client or Lunar Client

+Enjoy!